The Orthodox Pages

 Richard de Lion of England conquered Cyprus in 1191 and sold it to the ex-King of Jerusalem Guy de Lusignan.
 When the Turks conquered Cyprus in 1571, the last of the Lusignan families resorted to Sylikou and there mixed with the local population and played an important role in the development of the Village.
 In 1581, another Guy Lusignon from France visited his relatives in Sylikou and on returning to his own country wrote a historical account of the troubles bestowed on the villagers by the new conquerors.

 Archimadrite Cyprian, writing on the history of Cyprus in 1780, mentions Sylikou as being ecclesiastical property in the 13th and 14th centuries.
 In all probability the Latin (Catholic) church owned Sylikou under a feudal system, where it held the land in return for services.
 Many place names in Sylikou have Frankish names e.g. the irrigated areas of Syrka (Syria) where can be seen the foundations of a large medieval church with mosaics, the neighbouring land known as Francisco, the mountainous region of Elitsi, the houses of Regina and others.
 The ecclesiastical character of Sylikouís medieval feud is also confirmed by other sources where it mentions that in 1400 Sylikou was an important ecclesiastical property.
 Indirect testimony are also the many chapels that existed in the village and surrounding countryside.
 Tradition tells us that Sylikou had, apart from the main Church of St. George, another fourteen chapels.
-Today only two of these chapels remain and some of the locations of the others have been lost, but we can still see the remains of most and with Godís help we hope one day to rebuild them.
-The known chapels are: The Chapel of the Mother of God of Syrka, which was rebuilt about 100 years ago, The Chapel of St. John the Baptist, which was rebuilt in 2000; The Chapel of St. Demetrius, which is under construction; The Chapel of St. Marina; The Chapel of St. Mamas; The Chapel of the Archangel Michael; The Chapel of the Mother of God of Vounarkotissa; The Chapel of St. Andrew; and the Chapel of St. Sophia (Wisdom), which was turned into a mosque during the Ottoman occupation.
+Today five of these chapels have been rebuilt, the Chapel of the Mother of God of Syrka which was rebuilt about 100 years ago, the Chapel of St. John the Baptist, rebuilt in 2000, the Chapel of St. Demetrius, rebuilt in 2012, the Chapel of the Mother of God of Vounarkotissa, rebuilt in 2015 and the Chapel of St. Mamas, rebuilt in 2019.
+Of the remaining chapels some of the locations have been lost, but we can still see the remains of most and with Godís help we hope one day to rebuild them.
+The known locations are the Chapel of St. Marina; the Chapel of the Archangel Michael; the Chapel of St. Andrew; and the Chapel of St. Sophia (Wisdom), which was turned into a mosque during the Ottoman occupation.

 The Ottoman occupation of Cyprus in 1571 brought new foreign rulers to Sylikou and although the present villagers claim that they lived in peace and harmony with their Turkish neighbours up to when they left after the Turkish invasion of 1974, the history of Sylikou certainly writes a different story.
 At some time during the early 19th century the Turks destroyed all the chapels and the main church of the village.
 The present Church of St. George was rebuilt around 1850 and consecrated in 1874.
 The story of how it was rebuilt was narrated to me by my grandfather of blessed memory, but also from many of the older men still alive today who were told the story by their fathers.
 When the villagers tried rebuilding the Church, they would build by day, but the Turks would tear down their labour by night.
 This went on for some time until they decided to take their troubles to the Sultan.
 He gave them permission to build the Church and guaranteed them that the building would go unhindered on the condition they finished it within a period of one month.
 To be able to finish the work in time, they decided to build a smaller church, and thus accomplished building the church within the time allocated to them.
 The foundations of the original size could still be seen up to 2003, but recent paving of the courtyard has now hidden all the traces of their historical calamity.